-I’ve written about lure-making for various publications since 1964.
-I receive a lot of questions about the process so I have just published the book Lure-Making 101/102.
+Jim had written about lure-making for various publications since 1964.
+Jim received a lot of questions about the process so he published the book Lure-Making 101/102.

 This is a book of history and an homage to the artisans who brought big-game lure-making into the modern age.
 In showing you the path the great lure makers followed, the pages provide an array of ideas you can use to create and innovate.
 Indeed, the book is interesting if only for the story of big-game lure-making throughout the last seventy years.

 The how-to section begins with simple lures you can make from readily available materials without needing molds of any kind.
 Then it introduces how to cast lures from “found” molds in the tradition of early lure makers who used bottles, tumblers, and tubes.

 After you have created some masters you want to duplicate, the book teaches you how to use RTV (room-temperature vulcanizing) liquid rubber to make sturdy and dependable molds.
 You can use these molds over and over to make your own lures in the spirit of centuries of master fishermen.